 If people keep a grinnin’ I figure I’m a winnin’…

-In between the numbers she told us stories of her early life with a discernable Aussie twang.
+In between the numbers she told us stories of her early life, in a discernable Aussie twang.
 It is always engaging when pop stars do that – you want to know that they do go to the shops, that they were once kids in the back of a car going on holiday, singing along to cassettes.
 She performed an old Bruce Springsteen number – “Tunnel of love” – to illustrate this story.

 Somehow, the fact that she is a supremely skilled professional guitarist and pianist, a powerful and gifted singer and a talented songwriter did not discourage or demotivate.
 After the concert I was speaking to a lady in the audience who has Downs Syndrome.
 She wants to write songs – and she was saying, by no means demotivated, how high the bar has been set by Emily Barker.
 The lesson is, everything is possible; anyone can do anything if they set themselves to it.
 A lady you might pass in the street, wearing blue jeans and a cardigan, has a voice like Aretha Franklin, a solo voice so beautiful, so powerful, as to carry an entire church in stunned silence.